Field marshal (Australia): Sir Thomas Blamey, 1950

-Field Marshal Sir Thomas Blamey was the first and is the only Australian-born field marshal of the Australian Army.
-He was promoted to the rank on the insistence of the then Australian Prime Minister Sir Robert Menzies.
+Field Marshal Sir Thomas Blamey was the first, and so-far is the only, Australian-born field marshal of the Australian Army.
+He was promoted to the rank on the insistence of the then Australian Prime Minister, Sir Robert Menzies.
 Blamey served in the First World War in the First Australian Imperial Force (AIF), from the horrors of trench warfare at the ANZAC positions at Gallipoli to duties as chief of staff to Lieutenant General Sir John Monash, Commander of the Australian Corps in France and Belgium.
 Blamey attained the rank of brigadier general by the war's end.
 During the inter-war years he served as chief commissioner of the Victoria Police.
 During the 1920s and 1930s he expressed public concern over the state of the Australian Military Forces due to financial restrictions brought about by the Great Depression.

 During the Second World War he commanded the 2nd Australian Imperial Force.
 He was promoted to general in 1941 and became Commander-in-Chief of the Australian Military Forces and Commander of Allied Land Forces in the South West Pacific Area under the overall command of United States General Douglas MacArthur.
 Blamey attended Japan's ceremonial surrender in Tokyo Bay on 3 September 1945 and signed the Instrument of Surrender on behalf of Australia.
 He later personally accepted the Japanese surrender at Morotai.
 In his address to the surrendering Japanese commander, Blamey declared: "...in receiving your surrender, I do not recognise you as an honourable and gallant foe...".
 This speech is also on display in the Australian War Memorial, Canberra.